AdobeDocs/campaign-classic.en/help/technotes/ims-updates.md

 If you see such a warning, ensure that you install the latest updates of the operating system you are using.
 [Learn more](https://helpx.adobe.com/x-productkb/global/update-operating-system-and-browser.html)

-After July 14, 2021, you will see the following message, and will no longer be able to connect to Adobe Campaign:
+**After June 30, 2021**, you will see the following message, and will no longer be able to connect to Adobe Campaign:

 ![](../integrations/using/assets/do-not-localize/errorUpdateReq.png)